JoseDev184/html-css-project/README.md

-I would like to have the same energy to continue with my projects on coding  3(
+1-I would like to have the same energy to continue with my projects on coding  3( 2-second day in a row practice in code academy! still feeling sad! but I need to get energy from my inside, today I  choose me me and me!